indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ## Event

 The event config object is used for decoding logs/events.
-By adding an annotated ABI snippet to the event config, Shovel will match relevenat logs, decode the logs using our optimized ABI decoder, and save the decoded result into your integration's table.
+By adding an annotated ABI snippet to the event config, Shovel will match relevant logs, decode the logs using our optimized ABI decoder, and save the decoded result into your integration's table.

 Here is a config snippet outlining how to index event data